Gir-Ale/AICG-Raymarch-Scene-Editor/README.md

 - Direct access to the shader code.
 - Ability to edit the WGSL shader and recompile the scene instantly.

+### **Full camera controls**
+- Hold left click and move the mouse up-down, left-right to change the position on the orbit of the selected object.
+- Use the scroll wheel to change the distance of the camera on the orbit.

 ---

 ## Tech Stack